Posts

 Image

-The saints will be assembled before Jesus on the Last Day, and the wicked will be collected for judgment and cast from his presence .
-On the Last Day, the righteous and the unrighteous will be “ gathered ” before Jesus, the former for vindication and salvation, and the latter for judgment and condemnation.
-This event is linked in the New Testament to Christ’s “ arrival ” at the end of the age when he will resurrect the dead, judge the dead and living, terminate the “ Last Enemy, Death ,” and consummate the Kingdom of God.
+The saints will be gathered before Jesus on the Last Day, but the wicked will be collected for judgment and cast from his presence .
+On the Last Day, the righteous and the unrighteous will be assembled before Jesus.
+The former, for vindication and salvation.
+The latter, for judgment and punishment.
+In Second Thessalonians , the Apostle Paul confirms that believers will be gathered by Jesus on the Day of the Lord when he arrives from Heaven, at his “arrival” or ‘ Parousia ’ (παρουσια) – (2 Thessalonians 2:1-2).

 The Decisive Day